 We offer all of our services without charge, meaning we rely completely on generous donations from willing partners.

 We are both a big and a small ministry!
-What this means is our headquarters is staffed by a small group of six faithful people and yet we have over 200 such centers all over the world.
+What this means is our headquarters is staffed by a small group of eight faithful people and yet we have over 200 such centers all over the world.
 From our Beaverton Office, we coordinate with all Samaritans around the world and help spread the message of love and acceptance through classes, relief projects and training.
 This low-overhead is vital to our success as we are able to send all donated funds directly to services.

 Teresa Stroup, LCSW was named the GSM Executive Director in December of 2015, but she has been with the ministry as a counselor and center director for more than twenty years.
 Teresa is licensed through the Board of Social Workers and brings skills in the professional realm as well as a strong faith-background as a pastor’s wife and Christian counselor.